kafoso/vscode-toggle-slash/README.md

 # toggle-slash extension for Visual Studio Code

-An extension for Visual Studio Code, which toggle between slashes and backslashes, or alternatively adds additional slashes or backslashes.
+An extension for Visual Studio Code, which allows the user to toggle between slashes and backslashes, or alternatively add additional slashes or backslashes.

 |Command|Action|
 |-|-|